ArvidsGertners/Task-Tracker-CLI/README.md

 └── tasks.json         # Task data (created automatically)
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## License

 This project is open source and available under the [MIT License](LICENSE).